 Chemical products must be planned in such a way that, at the end of their function, they can undergo total degradation, producing non-toxic by-products, that cannot damage the environment.

 11. On time pollution monitoring

-Analytical methods have to be improved and enhanced to allow the online processes monitoring and predict formation of hazardous substances.
+Analytical methods have to be improved and enhanced to allow the online processes monitoring and predict the formation of hazardous substances.

-12. Accident prevention for a safer chemistry
+12. Accidents preventions for a safer chemistry

 All chemical substances have to be selected and used with the target of minimizing accidents, included air releases, as toxic fume releases, explosions and fires.

 If you are interested in reading the original article in English, here you have reference :